vapor-ware/synse-sdk/docs/dev/setup.rst

 CI
 --
-All commits and pull requests to the Synse Plugin SDK trigger a build in `Circle CI <https://circleci.com/gh/vapor-ware/synse-sdk>`_.
+All commits and pull requests to the Synse Plugin SDK trigger a build on our Jenkins CI server.
-The CI configuration can be found in the repo's ``.circleci/config.yml`` file.
+The CI configuration can be found in the repo's ``.jenkins`` file.
 In summary, a build triggered by a commit will:

 - Install dependencies